Seedy Farm

 e.
 Feeding the Soil and the Vine

-Young bottle gourd fruit
+Young bottle gourd fruit growing on the vine

-III.
+## III.
 Companion Planting for Bottle Gourds

 1. Beneficial Companion Plants